AthanorLabs/atomic-swap/README.md

 make build
 ```

-This creates an `atomic-swap` binary in the root directory.
+This creates `swapd` and `swapcli` binaries in the root directory.

 To run as Alice, execute in terminal 1:
 ```
-./atomic-swap --amount 1 --alice
+./swapd --amount 1 --alice
 ```

 Alice will print out a libp2p node address, for example `/ip4/127.0.0.1/tcp/9933/p2p/12D3KooWBW1cqB9t5fKP8yZPq3PcWcgbvuNai5ZpAeWFAbs5RNAA`.
 This will be used for Bob to connect.